63 Essential Mac Apps and Utilities I Can’t Live Without

 The best part?
 It’s a one-time purchase.
 No subscriptions.
 No bloat.
 Just clean, efficient design power for Mac users who value their time.

-They work beautifully on my Mac mini M4.
+The apps work beautifully on my Mac mini M4.
 Zero lag, smooth previews, and even heavy projects feel manageable.
+File compatibility remains robust with support for PSD, AI, PDF, SVG, TIFF, and IDML files.

 Canva